danielabar/expense_tracker/docs/notes.md

 - Second part of solution: enable direct upload so that file will be uploaded, even in the event of a validation error (it won't be associated to the model in the database, but having it uploaded will help to recover from validation errors gracefully)
   - Follow instructions to enable direct uploads: https://guides.rubyonrails.org/active_storage_overview.html#direct-uploads OR https://api.rubyonrails.org/files/activestorage/README_md.html
   - Try error case again - notice two xhr requests running to create/upload file (first POST gets a signature ID, see Explanation below)
-  - Then run `tree` command on `storage` dir, notice this time, there is a new file there (even though - confirm by checking in database, there are no active_storage_... records populated)
+  - Then run `tree` command on `storage` dir, notice this time, there is a new file there
+  - Check in database - any blob?

 ### Solution Part 3
 - Third part: Add hidden `expense_report.receipt.signed_id`, but only if `attached?` but not `persisted?`, so that the same selected file request gets submitted again after user fixes validation errors, and then it gets associated with model on saving (this works because this file has already been uploaded to storage from previous form submission attempt AND also populated blob table in database):